 Why do you need to bleed your brakes?

-Well, partly as we’ve already discussed, brake fluid will take on moisture from the atmosphere, and just like engine oil, it can also degrade over time, and some fluids have a habit of wearing brake seals, which could mean that the fluid gets contaminated with tiny rubber particles – leading to brake problems.
+Well, partly as we’ve already discussed, brake fluid will take on moisture from the atmosphere.
+Just like engine oil, it can also degrade over time.
+Some fluids have a habit of wearing brake seals.
+That could mean the fluid gets contaminated with tiny rubber particles – leading to brake problems.

 The good news is that if you have some mechanical knowledge, ‘bleeding’ the brakes is relatively easy.
-This originally meant bleeding the air out of the system, but now really means anything to do with changing the fluid.
+This originally meant bleeding the air out of the system.
+However, now it really means anything to do with changing the fluid.

-You used to be able to buy the brake fluid in a couple of different colors – handy to see when you’ve completely replaced the fluid.
-However, modern brake fluids are either clear or a light amber color, which makes it more difficult to see when you’ve completely refreshed the fluid.
+You used to be able to buy the brake fluid in a couple of different colors.
+It was handy to see when you’ve completely replaced the fluid.
+However, modern brake fluids are either clear or a light amber color.
+This makes it more difficult to see when you’ve completely refreshed the fluid.

 But running the cylinder to near empty and pushing through new fluid a few times should ensure that the whole system is clean and fresh.

-The easiest way to change the fluid is to have the vehicle off the floor on all four corners, 99% of the time you’ll need to remove the wheels, although with some vehicles it’s possible to bleed the brakes without doing that.
+The easiest way to change the fluid is to have the vehicle off the floor on all four corners.
+99% of the time you’ll need to remove the wheels.
+However, with some vehicles, it’s possible to bleed the brakes without doing that.

-If you haven’t already, invest in some quality jack stands and a hydraulic floor jack – it really will make the process so much easier and quicker.
-If you’re a solo mechanic you’ll need some sort of automatic brake bleeder, but ideally you’ll have a spare pair of hands (or feet) to help you out.
+If you haven’t already, invest in some quality jack stands and a hydraulic floor jack.
+It really will make the process so much easier and quicker.
+If you’re a solo mechanic you’ll need some sort of automatic brake bleeder.
+Ideally, you’ll have a spare pair of hands (or feet) to help you out.

-You should start at the wheel furthest away from the main master cylinder – usually the rear opposite to the driver.
-Open up the master cylinder and make sure there’s plenty of brake fluid in there, then slowly crack the bleed outlet on the brake – use a hose and trail that in to a jar with fluid in the bottom so you can see if there’s any air bubbles coming out.
+You should start at the wheel furthest away from the main master cylinder.
+Usually, the rear opposite to the driver.
+Open up the master cylinder and make sure there’s plenty of brake fluid in there.
+Then, slowly crack the bleed outlet on the brake.
+Next, use a hose and trail that into a jar with fluid in the bottom.
+That way you can see if there are any air bubbles coming out.

-Once the line is clean, and there’s no air, lock it off and move to the next wheel, repeat the process.
-Be sure to keep the cylinder topped up with fresh fluid though, or you’ll risk introducing air back in to the system again.
+Once the line is clean, and there’s no air, lock it off and move to the next wheel.
+Repeat the process.
+Be sure to keep the cylinder topped up with fresh fluid though.
+If not, you’ll risk introducing air back into the system again.